 The Recreational Sports department may photograph or videotape participants and use these items in promotional materials.
 If you choose not to be photographed or filmed, please notify the staff.

 Article 5: Intramural Sports Staff

-Mark Crager, associate director of programming, received a Bachelor of Science in sport administration at The University of Southern Mississippi.
+Mark Crager, director of Recreational Sports, received a Bachelor of Science in sport administration at The University of Southern Mississippi.
 He also received a Master of Science in sport administration from Mississippi State University.
 He is responsible for all programs within the Department of Recreational Sports.

 Mike Valentine, Intramural Sports and Club Sports coordinator, received a Bachelor of Science in sport management from The University of West Florida.
 He also received a Master of Science in recreation and sport management from the University of Tennessee.
 Mike is responsible for Intramural Sports and Club Sports programs.